Purposes of assessment at Fountainhead School

 - Students need to keep their bags outside the examination wing.
 They are not allowed to keep it outside their examination classrooms.
 Students pockets will be checked by invigilator / support staff before they enter the examination wing.

-Guidelines for malpractice during examination and its consequence:
+Guidelines for malpractice during assessments(including Term examinations) and its consequence:

 Academic misconduct constitutes a breach of regulations that, if confirmed by the final award committee, will result in no grade being awarded in the subject and level concerned.